 - any other documents that show you have implied status.

-If any of the documents are not in English or French languages, make sure to translate them to one of them.
+If any of the documents are not in English or French, make sure to translate them to one of them.
 Of course, use the services of a certified translator only.

 What costs are involved with the application?

-When you are applying for a work permit, you need to pay a $155 (Canadian Funds).
-Of course, you also need to give biometrics, unless you are a US citizen, or you are older than 79 years or younger than 14 years.
+When applying for a work permit, you must pay $155 (Canadian Funds).
+Of course, you also need to give biometrics, unless you are a US citizen or older than 79 years or younger than 14 years.
 The biometrics fee is $85 per person.
-If your spouse applies for an open work permit, then consider $255 for processing fee and another $85 biometrics fee.
+If your spouse applies for an open work permit, consider $255 for the processing fee and another $85 biometrics fee.